 by MATT BACON >

-For an industry that seems exceptionally obsessed with being a badass who doesn’t follow the rules I think that there’s exceptional importance to making sure that things are set up in a way that makes sense and is going to enhance your brand over the long term.
+For an industry that seems so into bands who are badass – bands who do not follow the rules – I think that there’s exceptional importance to making sure that things are set up in a way that makes sense and is going to enhance your brand over the long term.

 I started thinking about this today when I was helping a record label with some back end stuff.